hbk619/swagger-doc/README.md

 ## TODO

+* Work out why akka tests fail in the command line and not IntelliJ
 * Write more tests
 * Work out how to group routes
 * Figure out a friendlier way to do GET/DELETE requests